audacity/audacity/lib-src/portmidi/pm_mac/README_MAC.txt

 (2) Open portmedia/portmidi/CMakeLists.txt with CMake

-(3) Use Configure and Generate buttons
+(3) Use Configure and Generate buttons -- for CMAKE_OSX_SYSROOT, use
+    /Developer/SDKs/MacOSX10.6.sdk (rather than 10.7)

 (4) This creates portmedia/portmidi/portmidi.xcodeproj.